Tomographically reconstructed master equations for any open quantum dynamics: Introduction

-In this Article, we start by solving this problem definitively: First, in Sec.~\ref{sec:operational} we derive transfer tensors from first principles for any open quantum dynamics, in particular those with initial correlations and time-dependent generators.
+In this Article, we start by solving this problem definitively: First, in Sec.~\ref{sec:operational} we derive transfer tensors from first principles for any open quantum dynamics, in particular those with initial correlations and generators that have arbitrary periodic or transient time dependence.
 We then go on, in Sec.~\ref{sec:numerical} to demonstrate the power of the transfer tensor technique for simulating long-time dynamics, explicitly recovering the dynamical steady state of a driven, dissipative example system.
 In Sec.~\ref{sec:tteqnz}, we construct a master equation from the transfer tensors, demonstrating a direct correspondence between tomographically reconstructed dynamics and a generalised Nakajima-Zwanzig master equation.
 Finally, in Sec.~\ref{sec:operationalmeaning}, we show how this correspondence could be used in an experimental setting to relate directly measurable quantities to properties of the underlying dynamics.

 Our results render a large class of difficult numerical problems efficiently solvable and build a new link between underlying physics and experimentally accessible quantities.
 In addition, they open up the possibility of deriving approximate master equations for the system, through operationally meaningful coarse-graining of the reduced dynamics.
 Before presenting our main results, we first introduce memory kernels and their relation to system's equation of motion.